Attri-Inc/attri_secondbrain/docs/docs/get_started/intro.md

   - Word
   - Audio
   - Video
-- **Open Source**: Freedom is beautiful, so is Quivr.
+- **Open Source**: Freedom is beautiful, so is Attri.
 Open source and free to use.

 ## Demo Highlights 🎥